Internet-of-People/iop-message-protocol/TESTS.md

   * `Message.id := 2`
   * `HomeNodeRequestRequest.contract` is uninitialized

+###### Step 2:
-**Stage 2**: The test then closes the connection and creates a new TLS connection to the clNonCustomer port and sends *StartConversationRequest*:
+The test then closes the connection and creates a new TLS connection to the clNonCustomer port and sends *StartConversationRequest*:

   * `Message.id := 1`
   * `StartConversationRequest.supportedVersions := [[1,0,0]]`